-There are many causes of vomiting, but the most common cause is an infection (either bacterial or viral) – for example, gastroenteritis, a urinary tract infection or even a common cold.
+Vomiting in children has many causes, but the most common cause is bacterial or viral infection – for example, gastroenteritis, a urinary tract infection or even a common cold.

 Dehydration is one of the serious risks of vomiting, especially in young babies.
 Signs of dehydration include decreased urination (with fewer wet nappies), sunken eyes, dry tongue and mouth, loss of weight, tiredness and lethargy.

-When to see your doctor
+When to see your doctor about vomiting

-You should go to the doctor if:
+You should take your child to the doctor if:

 If your baby suffers from gastro-oesophageal reflux, there are various treatment strategies to help the problem, including propping her up after a feed.
-Find more treatment details in our article on gastro-oesophageal reflux.